-A signature is considered valid when it can be linked back to its signer.
-A handwritten “wet” signature can be a stylized version of your legal name, your initials, or even a symbol, as long as it’s distinctive enough to be identified as yours.
-Although ink is the preferred way of signing, signatures written with a pencil can be just as legally binding.
+A signature is valid when it can be linked to its signer.
+A handwritten “wet” signature can be a stylized version of your legal name, initials, or even a symbol, as long as it’s distinctive enough to be identified as yours.
+Here are a ton of signature ideas.
+Although the ink is the preferred way of signing, signatures written with a pencil can be just as legally binding.

-In the past, it was necessary to compare signatures on papers and identifications to find out if they were valid.
-Nowadays, electronic signatures offer a faster, safer, and more versatile alternative.
+In the past, comparing signatures on papers and identifications was necessary to find out if they were valid.
+Electronic signatures offer a faster, safer, and more versatile alternative.

-An online signature is the electronic form of a wet signature that’s used on digital documents.
-Electronic signature software allows users to sign and request signatures from anyone, anywhere, which gives users more control over the signing process.
+An online signature is the electronic form of a wet signature used on digital documents.
+Electronic signature software allows users to sign and request signatures from anywhere, giving users more control over the signing process.